Robyn here, guest designer. If you are like me, you have a bunch of people you want to

 year.
 In the end, all that was left were embellishments, including just a few Robin’s Nest Dew Drops, placed easily with

-the Embellie Gellie
+the Embellie Gellie.

 Some needed pins for